 HAIM – Cramele Recas Solara Orange 2018 (equivalent to £8.67, The Fine Wine Company)

 Multi-instrumental and multi-talented, Haim have a unique sound and so they need a unique wine.
 Their offbeat tracks lend themselves to an offbeat taste in the form of an orange wine.
 Romanian exporter Cramele Recas’s Solara is a great starting point; it’s not funky like many orange wines – which are made by leaving the skins of white grapes in contact with their juice to pick-up a bit of colour – and is an accessible blend of international favourites chardonnay and sauvignon blanc with local champions feteasca alba and tamaioasa romaneasca.

 AITCH X AJ TRACEY – Little Wonder Cabernet Noir 2018 (£18, blackbookwinery.com)

 At least Aitch x AJ Tracey won’t have to worry about the “rain” at Camperdown this weekend.
-Their urban sound requires an urban wine, so let’s head to London.
 It might be made in Battersea instead of “Ladbroke Grove”, but Little Wonder captures the excitement of London’s wine scene in the same way that AJ Tracey epitomises the city’s music.
 Made by Sergio and Lynsey Verrillo at Blackbook Winery, the wine is made from cabernet noir grapes, a Swiss hybrid featuring cabernet sauvignon and an unknown disease-resistant variety, which are grown in England.

 SAM SMITH – Chateau Franc Baudron Montagne Saint-Emilion 2014 (£13.99, Cambridge Wine Merchants)